shubhrat12/Breast-cancer-detection-model/README.md

 ## Results
 The best performing models were Logistic Regression and Linear SVM, both achieving 99.3% accuracy on the validation set.
 The dimensionality reduction with PCA preserved approximately 84% of the variance while reducing to just 5 principal components.

-## Requirements
-The project requires the following Python libraries:
-- numpy
-- pandas
-- scikit-learn
-- matplotlib
-- seaborn
-- plotly

-See `requirements.txt` for specific versions.

 ## Usage
 To run this project:
 1. Clone the repository